In Llandrindod Wells

 The Drawing Room, Cwmbach-Newbridge 5 star, 2 rosette restaurant. (about 20 minutes)

 The Stagg, Titley (about 40 minutes).
-Michelin starred, renowned restaurant, excellent food, great atmosphere and not too expensive.
+Renowned restaurant, excellent food, great atmosphere and not too expensive.

 The Felin Fach Griffin between Builth Wells and Brecon (about 40 minutes)